M40 recoilless rifle: Ammunition

 Ammunition for the 105 mm rifle was issued as one-piece fixed cartridges.
 The term "fixed" means that the projectile and the cartridge case are crimped together.
 This ensures correct alignment of the projectile and the cartridge case.
 It also permits faster loading because the projectile and the cartridge case are loaded as one unit.
 The rear end of the cartridge case is perforated, to allow the propellant gas to escape through the vented breech, thus neutralizing recoil.
 Most projectiles (except HEAT) used are pre-engraved, that is, the rotating bands are cut to engage the rifled bore.
-If the round was not rotated slightly when loading the M40 it could result in jamming in the breech.

 Types of ammunition included HEAT, High Explosive Plastic-Tracer (HEP-T), canister, High Explosive Anti Personnel, and the M368 dummy round which could not be fired and was used for crew drill.
 The original U.S. HEAT round penetrated more than 400 mm of armor.
 Near the end of the M40's service life, both Austria and Sweden produced HEAT rounds for the weapon capable of penetrating more than 700 mm of armor.

 Spotting rifle

-The ammunition for the M8C spotting rifle is not .50 BMG, but a 12.7x77mm (22mm shorter) round than used in .50 caliber machine guns.
+The ammunition for the M8C spotting rifle is not .50 BMG, but a 22mm shorter (12.7x77mm) round than used in .50 caliber machine guns.
 The spotter round was developed to replicate the trajectory of the 106 mm ammunition, and features a tracer element and a point-detonating incendiary filler to create a puff of white smoke at the impact point.
 Four of the six 106mm rifles on the M50 Ontos mounted spotter rifles.
-Spotter rounds has a yellow tip with a red band and practice cartridges had a green tip.
+Spotter rounds had a yellow tip with a red band and practice cartridges had a green tip.

 Although the spotting rifle could conceivably be used in an antipersonnel role, historic U.S. military doctrine strongly discouraged this use, for a purely tactical reason—to conceal the vulnerable M40 and its crew from the enemy until the main rifle was ready to fire.
 However, this restriction is believed to be the source of a long-standing misconception that the laws of war restrict the use of .50-caliber projectiles against enemy personnel more generally.